-Merrell is a terrific manufacturer, and produce boots for all purposes.
+It is a terrific manufacturer and produces boots for all purposes.
 They also make great trail runners, and some websites have ranked Glove 4 as one of the best barefoot running shoes around.

 Professional outlets like REI will carry a great selection of hiking boots, and while retail prices might be higher than what you can find online, you obviously get the benefits of trying them on, as well as assistance from helpful staff members in-store.

-Wholesale outlets like Leftlanesports may seem a bit unreliable when compared to buying directly from the manufacturer, (I’ve bought tens of things from LL sports and it is a great company).
+Wholesale outlets like LeftLane Sports may seem a bit unreliable when compared to buying directly from the manufacturer, (I’ve bought tons of things from LL sports and it is a great company).
 Have a little pity on them though, as wholesalers and affiliate marketers often work on a limited budget and can’t afford to craft beautiful engaging websites, especially when they are cutting prices by so much!

 So there you have a simple guide on how to plan for the acquisition of good hiking boots.
 Remember that the rabbit hole goes down as far as you feel like plunging, and it may not be entirely necessary to consider every aspect and make sure everything’s perfect.
 Heck, one of the reasons I settled on the one’s I bought was because I noticed a professional jungle adventurer was wearing the brand.
 Good enough for him, certainly good enough for me.